mattunderscorechampion/hooks/README.md

 It is assumed that commits with such messages are intended to be combined with other commits using rebase.
-If such a commit is found it is reported through standard output and the push prevented.
+If such a commit is found it is reported through standard output and the push is prevented.